FSMH TEAM MANAGER RESOURCES

 - Questions

-Each team is required to fill out the Bank Account Letter and book an appointment with Servus Credit Union in Fort Sask to set up their team's bank account.
+Each team is required to fill out the Bank Account Letter with Servus Credit Union in Fort Sask to set up their team's bank account.
+After filling out this form Servus will be in touch with your team treasurers to set up this account.
+All of the paperwork is now done electronically you do not need to go into the bank or call the bank directly.

 The two volunteer treasures can focus on this important area.
 The Team Treasurer is responsible for collecting, banking and distributing of all funds.